Author's Avatar

 NO CREDIT CHECKS!

-• Consider lowering your loan-to-value ratio if possible.
+Consider lowering your loan-to-value ratio if possible.
 The larger the income multiple a lender is willing to grant, the lower your loan-to-value (LTV).
-For example, a lender may provide 4.5x your salary at 80% LTV but boost this to 5 times at 75% or less.

-• Increase the mortgage term.
-This is not something we normally advocate because the longer the term, the more interest you may have to pay; however, an increase may be justified in specific instances.
+However, an increase may be justified in specific instances.
 A longer term on a repayment mortgage will result in a lower monthly payment, which may be viewed as more reasonable by a lender.
-Remember that you can always willingly overpay on your mortgage once it has begun, according to the scheme’s terms and conditions, or lower the term later if your income allows.

-• Choose a long-term fixed rate.
-Some lenders may be ready to lend you more money if they know your payments would not rise over a longer period of time, such as five years.
-The idea is that by the end of the fixed-rate period, your income position will have improved enough to assist in offsetting any rate increases that may occur.
+Choose a long-term fixed rate.
+Some lenders may be ready to lend you more money if they know your payments would not rise over a longer period of time, such as 5 years.

-• Ascertain that the lender is aware of all of your revenue sources.
-While you may not consider some sources of income while making your own evaluation, informing the lender of all sources of income will help them to make an informed judgement based on all of the facts.
-Some lenders may accept the following forms of income:
+Ascertain that the lender is aware of all your income sources.
+While you may not consider some sources of income while making your own evaluation, informing the lender will help them make an informed judgement based on all the facts.

 • Overtime